pallets-eco/wtforms/docs/fields.rst

         process methods.
 Note that it is not HTML escaped when using in templates.

+    .. attribute:: raw_data

+        If form data is processed, is the valuelist given from the formdata wrapper.
+Otherwise, `raw_data` will be `None`.

     **Rendering**

     To render a field, simply call it, providing any values the widget expects